 How to choose the best pillow

-There is no one single best pillow for every person as our bodies are different.
-But you can narrow down the list quickly by pinpointing your sleep style.
+There is no one single best pillow for every person as our bodies are different, but you can narrow down the list by pinpointing your sleep style.
 Do you sleep on your stomach, back or side, or a combination of all three?
-Knowing this will help you choose a new pillow more easily.
+Knowing this will help you choose a pillow easily.
 With that in mind, here are three key criteria to be aware of:

 How to pick the best pillow for side sleeping

 Side sleeper pillows have a medium to high loft than back and stomach sleeper pillows.
 That’s because they need more material to plug the natural gap that forms between your head and shoulders when you sleep on your side.
 How far your sink into your mattress also determines how much loft you need from your pillow when sleeping on your side.
 Why?
 Because if you sink into your mattress, you may need a low-loft pillow even in a side sleeping position.